STM32-base/STM32-base.github.io/guides/platformio.md

 ## Creating a project

-In the first step, we need to create a new project using the same PlatformIO Home App:
+In the first the same PlatformIO Home App is used to create a new project using :

 ![Getting Started with PlatformIO Home]({{ site.url }}/assets/img/guides/platformio/setting-up-project-1.png) {: style="text-align: center;"}

-In the next step, we need to select `ST Nucleo-F401RE` as the development board, `STM32Cube` as the framework, and a path to the project location (or use the default one):
+In the next step, `ST Nucleo-F401RE` should be selected as the development board, `STM32Cube` as the framework, and a path to the project location (or use the default one):

 ![Getting Started with PlatformIO Project Init]({{ site.url }}/assets/img/guides/platformio/setting-up-project-2.png) {: style="text-align: center;"}

 ##### Please note:

-Processing the selected project may take a considerable amount of time (PlatformIO will download and install all required packages) and after these steps, we have a fully configured project that is ready for developing code with the STM32Cube framework.
+Processing the selected project may take a considerable amount of time as PlatformIO will download and install all required packages.
+After these steps a fully configured project is ready for developing code with the STM32Cube framework.

-Now we can add some actual code to the project.
-Firstly, we create a new file `main.c` in the `src` folder.
-Right click on the src in the project window:
+Now some actual code can be added to the project.
+Firstly, a new file `main.c` should be created in the `src` folder.
+Right click on the `src` in the project window:

 ![Getting Started with PlatformIO New File]({{ site.url }}/assets/img/guides/platformio/setting-up-project-3.png) {: style="text-align: center;"}